AdobeDocs/advertising.en/help/integrations/analytics/conversion-metrics-from-evars.md

    1. [Create a processing rule](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/manage-report-suites/edit-report-suite/report-suite-general/c-processing-rules/c-processing-rules-configuration/t-processing-rules.html?lang=en), using the following configuration:

-      * For the condition that must be met, specify the required eVars or props.
+      * For the condition that must be met, specify the required [!DNL eVars] or [!DNL props].

         You can configure additional levels of granularity as needed to ensure that the most accurate events are created.

         >[!TIP]
         >
-        >The best practice is to use only one eVar or prop.
+        >The best practice is to use only one [!DNL eVar] or [!DNL prop].

       * For the action, select **Set Event** and select the placeholder event.

-   1. In [!DNL Analytics] [!DNL Analysis Workspace], [create a project](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/home.html) and pull the new event into a freeform table to ensure that data is populating for the eVar or prop metric.
+   1. In [!DNL Analytics] [!DNL Analysis Workspace], [create a project](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/home.html) and pull the new event into a freeform table to ensure that data is populating for the [!DNL eVar] or [!DNL prop] metric.

 1. Contact your Adobe Account Team to sync the new metric into Adobe Advertising.